MeltingDiamond/TBMM/README.md

 Version 0.06 will include automatically downloading bibites when you install a mod, hide mods that are not made for the selected game version and bugfixes.

 When version 0.07 is released TBMM will support mods that replaces the main dll but needs other files.
 Example of this is MoreMaterialsMod.
+Download BepInEx automatically to choosen location (Maybe install it automatically on the selected game path will not be able to choose location if this is the case)

 When version 0.08 is released TBMM will have reskin support and might add support for missing mods.